Split-Merge: A Difference-based Approach for Dominant Eigenvalue Problem: Experiments

-All benchmarks are evaluated using their recommended default parameters.
-For Power+M, we adopt the optimal momentum parameter $\beta^* = {\lambda_2^2}/{4}$ (denoted as Power+M (ideal)), which serves as an idealized baseline among momentum-based methods.
-However, this setting requires prior spectral knowledge, which is typically unavailable in practice, rendering such an ideal baseline infeasible for real-world applications.
-Additionally, we evaluate the performance of our proposed algorithm against Power+M with a perturbed parameter $\beta = 0.9 \beta^*$ (denoted as Power+M (near-ideal)).
-These comparisons demonstrate the superior efficiency of our algorithm in addressing the eigenvalue problem.
+All baseline methods are evaluated using their recommended default parameters. {\tp For the subspace methods, specifically LOBPCG and JD, we employ the identity matrix as the default preconditioner.} For the Power+M algorithm, we establish an idealized baseline, denoted as {Power+M (ideal)}, by adopting the theoretical optimal momentum parameter $\beta^* = \lambda_2^2 / 4$.
+Because this exact configuration requires unobservable spectral knowledge that is rarely available in practice, we also evaluate a perturbed variant with $\beta = 0.9 \beta^*$, denoted as {Power+M (near-ideal)}, to reflect a more realistic scenario.
+Collectively, these comprehensive comparisons are designed to highlight the superior efficiency and practical advantages of our proposed algorithm.

-All experiments were conducted in MATLAB R2021b on a Windows operating system using an Alienware x17 R2 laptop (Intel i7-12700H, 2.30 GHz, 16 GB RAM).

 For all algorithms, the initial vector $\boldsymbol{x}_0$ is generated using MATLAB's \texttt{randn} function and remains consistent across methods.
 All results are averaged over 500 random trials.
-The stopping criterion is defined as $\sin(\theta_k) \leq \epsilon$, where $\epsilon = 10^{-5}$ and $\theta_k$ is the angle between the current iterate $\boldsymbol{x}_k$ and the dominant eigenvector $\boldsymbol{u}_1$.
+The stopping criterion is defined as $\sin(\theta_k) \leq \epsilon$, where $\epsilon = 10^{-5}$ and $\theta_k$ is the angle between the current iterate $\boldsymbol{x}_k$ and the dominant eigenvector $\boldsymbol{q}_1$.
 Alternatively, the algorithm terminates if the number of iterations exceeds 20,000.

-Performance is primarily evaluated using computational time (denoted as \textit{Time}).
-Additionally, we report the \textit{speed-up} of the Split-Merge algorithm relative to the power method, defined as
+{\tp Algorithmic performance is evaluated primarily in terms of computation time and the number of matrix-vector products (MVs).
+However, MV counts are excluded for Newton's method (whose complexity is dominated by linear system solves) and the black-box \texttt{eigs} solver, for which only computation times are reported.}

+All experiments were performed in MATLAB R2021b on a Windows system equipped with an Intel Core i7-12700H processor (2.30 GHz) and 16 GB of RAM.